- What is Inheritance in C++?

 Composition Vs. Inheritance

 Composition and inheritance in C++ are methods for achieving code reuse.
 Inheritance involves creating a new class by inheriting the properties of an existing one.
+To explore how these principles form the backbone of modular software design, dive into C++ Object-Oriented Programming a structured course that covers class hierarchies, encapsulation, polymorphism, and real-world implementation strategies for building scalable applications.
 Composition, on the other hand, involves creating objects within a class for flexibility and modularity.

 Conclusion

 Inheritance in C++ is an effective way to create flexible and reusable code.
 It allows a new class to inherit properties from an existing one, which helps with code organization and modularity.
 The significance of inheritance is in its ability to reduce redundancy and support a maintainable codebase.
 Instead of duplicating code in multiple places, common attributes and methods can be centralized in the base class.
+To see how these principles scale in distributed environments and virtualized systems, explore Cloud Computing Training a hands-on program that connects object-oriented design with cloud-native architecture, enabling learners to build scalable, modular applications across platforms.
 This provides a strong foundation for building scalable, well-structured, and modular software systems.